6Arin9/6Arin9/README.md

 - 👋 Hi, I’m @6Arin9
 - 👀 I’m interested in Gamehacking, BackEnd Developing
-- 🌱 I’m currently learning how to die fast, jk
+- 🌱 I’m currently learning how to die fast (jk)
 - 📫 How to reach me arin#8268

 <!--- - 💞️ I’m looking to collaborate on ... --->